bruce-hill/bb/API.md

 and `%n` means percent of number of files (e.g. `+50%` means half a screen height down, and `100%n` means the last file)

+## Final Notes

-Internally, `bb` will write the commands (NUL terminated) to a file whose path is in`$BBCMD` and read the file when `bb` resumes.
+Internally, `bb` writes the commands (NUL terminated) to a file whose path is in`$BBCMD` and reads from that file when `bb` resumes.
 These commands can also be passed to bb at startup, and will run immediately.
 E.g. `bb '+col:n' '+sort:+r' .` will launch `bb` only showing the name column, randomly sorted.

+`bb` also optimizes any scripts that only contain just a `bb` command and no shell variables, other commands, etc. (e.g. `bb +move:+1`) These `bb`-command-only scripts directly modify `bb`'s internal state without spawning a shell, so they're much faster and avoid flickering the screen.